There are many meanings of the word Utkat, some of them are proud, fierce, superior, etc.

 - Start in Samathiti (equal standing posture).

-- Inhale and raise your arms up, perpendicular to the floor, plams touching, looking towards the thumbs.
-The middle finder should be stretching up towards the ceiling/sky.
+- Inhale and raise your arms up, perpendicular to the floor, palms touching, looking towards the thumbs.
+The fingers should be stretching up towards the ceiling/sky.

-- Exhale and bend your knees (as if you were going to sit in a chair), trying to bring the thighs almost parallel to the floor pressing down into the heels.
+- Exhale and bend your knees (as if you were going to sit in a chair).
+The knee should not go beyond the toes (look down and your big toes should be visible).

 - Stay for 30 seconds to a minute.